-- 1. mRPAS requirements mRPAS cannot be registered with Transport Canada. mRPAS are however regulated under CAR900.06 and part VI of the CAR.
+- 1. mRPAS cannot be registered with Transport Canada. mRPAS are however regulated under CAR900.06 and part VI of the CAR.
 Compliance with MAAC safety code meets those requirements. mRPAS at advertised events must comply with the MAAC Event SFOC. - 2.
-RPAS CAR requirements There no special CAR restrictions on RPAS models under 400'agl.
-All RPAS operated over 400'agl must conform to the MAAC Manufacturer Declaration/Safety Assurance. - 3.
-Club/Site/Event requirements None. - 4.
-MAAC Add-on requirements RPAS operated over 400'agl must comply with the MAAC/SFOC RPAS requirements listed in the add on section.
-All event visitors must be briefed to ensure compliance with these requirements.
+RPAS CAR requirements -There are no special CAR restrictions on RPAS models - 3.
+Club/Site/Event requirements - a.
+Electric RPAS only - b.
+This site is small and the flying area is limited.
+RPAS operated here shall beof a size, weight, propulsion system or performance capability that is safe and appropriate this site.